Ignacio-Ibarra/unsupervised-rice-image-segmentation/README.md

 * Aplicar los algoritmos de *Connected-component labelling* y *clustering espectral* sobre los pixels.
 * Describir el proceso y comparar los resultados obtenidos.

+## Referencias
+<a id="1">[1]</a>
+Koklu, M., Cinar, I., & Taspinar, Y. S. (2021).
+Classification of rice varieties with deep learning methods.
+Computers and Electronics in Agriculture, 187, 106285. https://doi.org/10.1016/j.compag.2021.106285

+<a id="2">[2]</a>
+Cinar, I., & Koklu, M. (2021).
+Determination of Effective and Specific Physical Features of Rice Varieties by Computer Vision In Exterior Quality Inspection.
+Selcuk Journal of Agriculture and Food Sciences, 35(3), 229-243. https://doi.org/10.15316/SJAFS.2021.252

+<a id="3">[3]</a>
+Cinar, I., & Koklu, M. (2022).
+Identification of Rice Varieties Using Machine Learning Algorithms.
+Journal of Agricultural Sciences https://doi.org/10.15832/ankutbd.862482

+<a id="4">[4]</a>
+Cinar, I., & Koklu, M. (2019).
+Classification of Rice Varieties Using Artificial Intelligence Methods.
+International Journal of Intelligent Systems and Applications in Engineering, 7(3), 188-194. https://doi.org/10.18201/ijisae.2019355381